Evander Holyfield

 Lewis finally came to life again in the final round as he used his jab and following right to good

-Holyfield began to claw back Lewis' lead
+Holyfield began to claw back Lewis' lead in the second half the fight |

 effect.
 Holyfield was still trying to force the action, but Lewis raised his fist in the air believing he had done enough to unify the heavyweight championship as the bell sounded.